Resources & Statistics

 Ministerial approval is required for the medical facility, or part of, for abortions to be performed.

-The Health Minister can declare exclusion zones around approved abortion facilities where photography and video, harassing, threatening or intimidating behaviour are prohibited.
+The Health Minister can declare safe access or ‘exclusion zones’ around approved abortion facilities where photography and video, harassing, threatening or intimidating behaviour are prohibited.

 An authorised person (medical practitioner or nurse) who conscientiously objects to participating in a termination must inform the person requesting the termination of their refusal to participate.